zzh237/zzh237.github.io/_pages/about.md

 - **Multi-Agent RL**: Designing algorithms for cooperative and competitive multi-agent systems

 I have published at top venues including **ICLR** (Spotlight), **AISTATS**, **NeurIPS**, and **AAMAS**, and serve as a reviewer for ICML, NeurIPS, AISTATS, and ICLR.

+---

+### 🔍 How to Evaluate AI Agents?

+**[Strands Evals SDK](https://strandsagents.com/latest/user-guide/evaluation/)** - A comprehensive evaluation framework for AI agents and LLM applications.
+From simple output validation to complex multi-agent interaction analysis, trajectory evaluation, and automated experiment generation, Strands Evaluation provides comprehensive tools to measure and improve your AI systems.